VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 ---

-## Start NLX using docker-compose
+## Start NLX using Docker Compose

 Now we have prepared all the requirements to run NLX, we can start all components using Docker Compose.

-> Next to the certificates you created in [retrieve a demo certificate](../retrieve-a-demo-certificate.md) you also need certificates from internal PKI to encrypt traffic between NLX components (such as the Management API and the Inway).
+> Next to the certificates you created in [retrieve a demo certificate](../retrieve-a-demo-certificate.md) you also need certificates from an internal PKI to encrypt traffic between NLX components (such as the Management API and the Inway).
 The demo already has a working PKI so you don't have to set this up yourself.

 First, let's clone the NLX project.
 It contains the Docker Compose file and its dependencies.